 Who can join?

-Membership is open to all, whether you are an established teacher or newly interested in teaching.
+Membership is open to all, whether you are an established teacher or newly interested in teaching, provided you are in good standing with the English Bridge Union.
 Initially, you will join as an Associate member, gaining access to the wide range of membership benefits.

 How do I join?

 For existing membership renewals: please pay by MyEBU (or one of the other methods shown on your renewal notice) - and not via the Bridge Warehouse.

 For any renewals or account queries please contact:

 Anyone who is a paid-up member of EBTA is described as an Associate Member.
 One year’s free Associate Membership is also included when you join one of our Club Teacher Training courses.
 Attending this course will give you a strong base to develop your teaching skills plus a structured approach to delivering our bridge teaching programmes in class or online.